4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 Easy: Competitor-based pricing is not a laborious pricing strategy.
 It does require researching your competitors and determining the average price.
 But, you don’t have to survey or research customers—it’s strictly competition-focused.

 Low risk: Since your prices will be similar to your competitors, customers won’t be thrown off guard.
-There is low risk involved with this strategy.
+There is low risk involved with this product pricing strategy.

 Evolves with the market: It has the ability to evolve with the market since you can simply change your prices as you notice the market changing around you.